dockimbel/printer-driver/README.md

 printer-driver
 ==============

-Printer driver for REBOL, supports Windows and UNIX (through CUPS)
+Printer driver for REBOL, supports Windows and UNIX (through CUPS), so it runs fine both on Linux and MacOS X too.

 Requirements
 ------------